ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Ready to contribute?**

-* Submit a UI improvement, for example, your suggestion or your design work: <Placeholder link to new "Submitting an issue" article>
+* Submit a UI improvement, for example, your suggestion or your design work.
+More information is in <Placeholder link to new "Submitting an issue" article>

 OR

-* Implement a UI improvement: :ref:`contribute-to-code`
+* Implement a UI improvement. :ref:`See Contribute to code <contribute-to-code>`

 Become a core maintainer
 ~~~~~~~~~~~~~~~~~~~~~~~~

-ROS core maintainers ensure that the project is generally making progress.
+ROS core maintainers ensure that the project is making progress.
 The responsibilities of maintainers include:

 * Reviewing incoming code contributions for style, quality, and overall fit into the goals of the repository and ROS